cscorley/dissertation/chapters/3_flt/1_method.md

 approach indexes only on the snapshot corpus for a particular commit of interest, it is possible that a file changed to fix a particular issue in the goldset no longer exists or was never committed to source control by maintainers.
 We exclude these queries from all analysis.
+One alternative to exclusion would be to penalize the score by assigning maximum rank to the failed query.
+We choose exclusion over penalization as there is no evidence supporting penalization to the best of our knowledge.